mk-fg/reliable-discord-client-irc-daemon/README.rst

 Channel Commands
 ````````````````

-| In special channels like #control and #debug: send "h" or "help".
+| In special channels like #rdircd.control and #rdircd.debug: send "h" or "help".
 | All discord channels - send "/t" or "/topic".

 Local Name Aliases